catseye/Robin/README.markdown

 * Informally test tail-recursive behavior (does an infinite loop leak memory?)

-* Test that circular module imports produce an error message, and not an infinite loop.

 ### Implementation ###

 * Add a "trace" flag to IEnv and a `-t` flag to the implementation, to